thevindu-w/duplicate_file_remover/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.x

 ### Dependencies:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This uses filecmp, hashlib and os modules.
-But those modules should be already available as they are installed by default witb python3.
+But those modules should be already available as they are installed by default with python3.